Chapter 1 : Weak

 He watched my reaction with careful eyes.
 His facial expression was different than anything I had ever seen before.
 I couldn’t read it.
 It was too…kind looking.
 So unlike him.
 My brown eyes became very wide.
 Was Draco being…affectionate?
 In a sick kind of way?
 I couldn’t respond during my shock, nor could I remove my hands from his soft shirt.
 I couldn’t quite put my finger on why that was, either.
 He moved closer to me until are noses touched.
 I felt dizzy; I was positive that I was going to pass out.
 He continued to stare at me.
 Another tear slipped from my eye.
 Draco caught it on my cheek and wiped it away with his thumb.

 “Why are you doing this to me?”
 I asked, my voice strangled.
 I couldn’t even try to be angry anymore.
 Draco was messing with my thoughts, and the confusion was overwhelming.
 I could have easily moved away from him; he wasn’t touching me at all except for at our noses.
 I was holding onto him.
 Despite this, I couldn’t back away.
 It was the last thing I wanted to do right now.
-I was pretty sure a thought in my mind less than a minute ago was a longing to hurt him badly; what had happened to that whole idea?
+Only moments earlier I wanted to hurt him; what had happened to that whole idea?
 I could feel his cool breath tickling my face, and it was distracting me.
 And I think he knew it.
 I was pretty sure I saw his face twist up into almost a smile.

 “Yes, Pansy?”
 His voice was velvety as he spoke.